 Heads-up, this is not a positive review.
 We purchased Colorful SL500 1TB last week from Taobao.
 The product shipped very fast, and I was so happy to extend the storage of my MacBook Pro.
-The built quality seemed good in the Taobao videos.
+The build quality seemed good also, in the Taobao videos.

 I regret wasting time on this SSD instead of purchasing a WD Blue.
 Read this review before purchasing a Colorful SSD or other Colorful storage devices in general.

 Note: Tested on a MacBook Pro (13-inch, Mid 2012) and an Intel Xeon based Windows PC.
 I’ve tried both the USB 3.0 to SATA portable adapter and internal SSD installation methods.
 The SSD started acting up after the first format.